AryamanG1/UCS645---Parallel-and-Distributed-Computing/Lab1/Question_2/README.md

 - The parallel fraction is high, so speedup grows rapidly at low thread counts.
 - After physical cores are saturated, memory stalls limit further speedup.
 - The remaining sequential work and memory traffic dominate at high thread counts.
-- Demonstrates practical Amdahl’s Law behavior for a compute-intensive algorithm.
+- Demonstrates practical Amdahl’s Law behavior for a computation intensive algorithm.

 ---